 Bottom Pie Crust (using your favorite pre-made pie crust or store-bought)

 - Preheat oven to 400°F and line a sheet tray or cookie sheet with parchment or foil.
 Baking the pie on top of a lined sheet tray will help catch pie filling juices in case any spills over.

 - Lay your pie crust into a 9-inch pie pan, leaving a 1-inch edge.
 Crimp or fold the edge into a pattern or decoration of your choice.
 Chill until ready to fill.
 This is an important step to avoid the decorative edge from sinking in the oven.

 - Bake in the center of a 400F oven for 20 minutes then reduce the heat to 350F.
 (The higher heat at the beginning of baking will set up the edges of the pie crust.)
 Bake at 350F for an additional 30-40 minutes.
 Check for color 1/2 way through and tent with foil if the top starts to brown too quickly.
+I almost always tent mine with foil at the 1/2 way point.
 Bake until the filling is bubbling around the edges and the topping is a blond to golden brown color.
 Remove and let fully cool before slicing.
 The filling will need to set up.